angelphanth/rps/README.md

 In order to achieve this I first had to train a Convolutional Neural Network (CNN) to classify RPS hand-gestures from images and then evaluate the CNNs performance on new images (i.e., a test set of images, and images taken from a webcam).

-A VGG16 CNN was trained on a combined dataset of [CGI-generated images created by Laurence Moroney](http://www.laurencemoroney.com/rock-paper-scissors-dataset/) and [real-life images created by Kaggle user drgfreeman](https://www.kaggle.com/drgfreeman/rockpaperscissors#README_rpc-cv-images.txt).
+A VGG16 CNN was trained on a combined dataset of [CGI-generated images created by Laurence Moroney](http://www.laurencemoroney.com/rock-paper-scissors-dataset/) and [real-life images](https://www.kaggle.com/drgfreeman/rockpaperscissors#README_rpc-cv-images.txt) created by [DrGFreeman](https://github.com/DrGFreeman).

 The real-life RPS images underwent preprocessing in `image_preprocessing.ipynb` to have similar formatting as the CGI-generated RPS images.
 The preprocessing included: